truckpad/max-files-per-commit-hook/README.md

 # max-files-per-commit-hook

-Some out-of-the-box hooks for [pre-commit](https://pre-commit.com).
+Hook to limit max files on a single commit

+> Make sure [pre-commit](https://pre-commit.com) is installed

-Add this to your .pre-commit-config.yaml
+Add this to your `.pre-commit-config.yaml`

 ```yaml
 repos: